The best solution to replace missing teeth

-In certain circumstances directly after extraction, an implant can be placed in the hole left by the root which is called an Immediate Implant.
-An Immediate Implant can be placed in one appointment.
+In certain conditions an implant can be placed in the hole left by the root directly after extraction.
+This is called an Immediate Implant.

 Usually implants need to be integrated with the bone after they have been placed.
 This takes at least 3-6 months and a second small surgery is necessary to fit the abutment and final crown.